briankingery/OnlineDataPrep/README.md

 # OnlineDataPrep

-Contains a script that will cycle through an mxd and export layers to KMZs and zipped shapefiles.
+Contains a group of scripts that will cycle through an mxd or geodatabase and export layers as needed.